 Iain is accredited to be instructed directly by members of the public in certain types of cases.
 For further information, please contact his clerk Adam Brosnan.

 Iain is an extremely experienced criminal barrister.
 He represents defendants charged with the most serious offences of violence, murder, public disorder, rape and sexual assaults, armed robbery, complex fraud, and drugs trafficking and supply.
 He has particular expertise in terrorism, international crimes and firearms cases.
 His background as a practitioner in immigration and asylum law enables him to bring an in-depth knowledge to people-smuggling and illegal entry cases, and cases which feature other immigration or deportation issues.
 Iain has a special enthusiasm for cases which provide the opportunity to advance abuse of process arguments.

 Some notable cases in which Iain has acted alone include:

-Iain’s expertise in domestic and international criminal law coupled with his experience of the legal and human rights climate in many different countries, particularly in Central and Eastern Africa, makes him an attractive and natural choice of advocate in complex extradition cases.
-He has represented defendants both at first instance and on appeal before the High Court.
+Iain’s expertise in domestic and international criminal law, coupled with his experience of the legal and human rights climate in many different countries - particularly in Central and East Africa - makes him an attractive and natural choice of advocate in complex extradition cases.
+Iain has represented requested persons both at first instance and on appeal before the High Court.

 Iain joined Chambers as a pupil in 2001.
-Before coming to the Bar he worked as a caseworker in what was then one of the largest immigration solicitors’ firms in England.
+Before coming to the Bar he worked as an asylum caseworker in what was one of the largest immigration solicitors’ firms in England.
 Until he took the decision to focus on and develop his criminal defence practice, about half of Iain's work was in the field of asylum and immigration, and associated human rights law.